pactumjs/pactum/docs/api-testing.md

 #### GraphQL

-Use `withGraphQLQuery` or `withGraphQLVariables` to pass form graphql data to the request. *Works for only POST requests.*
+Use `withGraphQLQuery` or `withGraphQLVariables` to pass GraphQL data to the request. *Works for only POST requests.*

 ```javascript
 it('post graphql query & variables', async () => {